WebDevStudios/custom-post-type-ui/readme.txt

 == Changelog ==

-= 1.14.0 - TBD =
+= 1.14.0 - 2023-08-07 =
 * Added: "Scroll to top" links in CPTUI pages.
 Props @aslamatwebdevstudios
 * Added: Remembers toggled states for CPTUI settings panels.
-Props @aslamatwebdevstudios
+Props @aslamatwebdevstudios and @ramsesdelr
 * Updated: Notes about slugs for both post types and taxonomies.
+* Updated: Support/FAQ section with more accurate links.

 = 1.13.7 - 2023-07-11 =
 * Fixed: "themes" marked as reserved taxonomy slug.
 Causes issues with featured image metabox.